ezbot-ai/docs/docs/04-guides/installation/01-nextjs.md

 }
 ```

-### Using Predictions
+## Using Predictions in Your Components

-Change your user's experience based on the predictions made by ezbot.

-Below is just an example.
-After initializing ezbot, you can use the `window.ezbot.predictions` object to access the predictions.
+After initializing, you can access predictions via window.ezbot.predictions or by storing them in a global state.
+Here’s an example prediction format:

-#### Example Predictions Response
+### Example Predictions Response

 ```json
 {